|| Utilities without Transportation Tariffs: The Commission did not require all utilities to use Act 3 tariffs to provide transportation service.

 For more storage rate information, see Rate Books for MPSC-approved rates and Gas Tariffs for FERC-approved rates in Michigan.

-DTE Gas Company (formerly Michigan Consolidated Gas Company, or MichCon) provides transmission service to customers that wish to move gas solely through MichCon's transmission lines for redelivery to another gas company.
-Rates for this service include a $300 per month administrative fee, a transmission charge not to exceed $0.15 per Mcf, and a fuel use charge of 0.9% of transported volumes.
+DTE Gas Company (formerly Michigan Consolidated Gas Company, or MichCon) provides transportation service to customers that wish to move gas solely through MichCon's transmission lines for redelivery to another gas company.
+Rates for this service can be found in the DTE Gas Company rate book beginning on sheet No. E-34.00.

 SEMCO Energy Gas Company received approval for off-system rates in case U-11766 in an order dated September 23, 1998.